timjb/quantities/README.md

 ### Quantities

 Quantities are physical properties that you can measure.
-They include length, speed, pressure, electric resistance, etc. We can multiply and devide quantities to form new quantities:
+They include length, speed, pressure, electric resistance, etc. We can multiply and divide quantities to form new quantities:

 ```idris
 Area : Quantity